Procedures generally. Except for a suspension under TOC §1002.403(3),

 hearing, and judicial review, by signing and returning the enclosed

 proposed Board order;

-(ii) Request an informal conference and a contested-case
+(ii) Request an informal conference; or

 (iii) Request a contested-case hearing.

 (i) If, within twenty (20) days of receipt, the Respondent